brndnmtthws/brndn-io/content/posts/skills-compound/index.md

 * You know how to do X, but you don't know Y yet
 * You invest time to learn Y, and this gets added to your set of skills
 * You apply X and Y to solve Z
-* Not only have you mastered X and Y, but combined they also create a new skill, Z (which is a superset, but could also be considered distinct on its own)
+* You now know how to use X and Y together to do Z, which is really its own skill (even if it's also a superset of the others)

 For example, imagine you know how to code (X) but don't know statistics (Y).
 You learn statistics to build a machine learning model (Z).
 Now you have three skills—coding, statistics, and machine learning—each valuable on its own, but especially powerful in combination.